wenheqi/tetris/README.md

    + **How I Fixed It**

       I created a short delay on the resize event listener, so it can read the final, correct properties.
 In practice, I find `500ms` a good delay for Chrome.
-For Firefox, it can be a little shorter, like `400ms`.
+For Firefox, it can be a little shorter, e.g. `400ms`.